LT-Ripjaws/github-ai-changelog/README.md

 5. PostgreSQL stores the results.
 6. The repo status becomes `ready` or `error`.

 If the browser is closed during sync, the backend job continues as long as the backend, Redis, and PostgreSQL are still running.
 If the whole dev stack is stopped, the sync may be interrupted.
-Running sync again should generally continue by skipping complete commits and reprocessing incomplete AI fields.
+Running sync again continues by skipping complete commits and reprocessing incomplete AI fields.

+With `INCREMENTAL_SYNC=on`, re-syncing an unchanged repo does almost no work: the GitHub `since` filter (and conditional ETag) return nothing new, so no commits are reprocessed and no AI calls are made.
+With `AI_COMBINED_ANALYSIS=on`, each newly processed commit makes one combined AI call instead of three.
+With `STATUS_TRANSPORT=sse`, the worker publishes progress that the dashboard receives as a live push.

 ## Troubleshooting

+### Backend dev server fails when the project path has spaces

+Symptom: `npm run start:dev` / `npm run start:debug` (and `dev.ps1` / `dev.sh`,
+which call them) fail to launch the backend with a quoting / "cannot find module" style error when the repository lives in a path that contains spaces (e.g. `C:\Users\me\My Projects\...`).

+Cause: those scripts pass `--no-shell` to `nest start`.
+The NestJS CLI quotes the compiled entry path for the shell, but in `--no-shell` mode there is no shell to strip the quotes, so the quote characters become part of the path and Node cannot resolve it.
+This is a NestJS CLI limitation, not an app bug.

+Fixes, in order of preference:

+- Clone the repository into a path **without spaces** (simplest, recommended).
+- Or use the tsc-based watcher, which does not pass `--no-shell`:
+  `cd backend && npm run start:dev:tsc` (slower rebuilds than swc).
+- Or build and run without the watcher: `npm run build && npm run start:prod` (no hot reload).
+The split commands `node dist/main` / `node dist/worker` are also unaffected.

+Only the two `--no-shell` dev scripts are impacted; production start and the web/worker split commands work regardless of path.

 ### Backend fails on startup